manuGil/GitCoDev/gitcodev/lesson3.md

 ### 3.3.4.
 Shared Workflow: Forking
 **[5 min]**

-A short explanation on the fork workflow.
+A short explanation on the forking and branching workflow for managing contribution to code reposiotries.

 ````{card}